 In addition to a one and a half mile long boardwalk trail through the Sunken Forest, Sailors Haven also offers a visitor center; snack bar/convenience store/gift shop; picnic tables and grills; lifeguarded beach (summer only); a 45-slip public marina with electricity, water and a free boat pump-out station; restrooms and showers.

-The Watch Hill area offers a visitor center, a family campground, ranger-led interpretive programs (including guided canoe trips), a 183-slip transient marina with water, electric, and pump-out station; a small convenience store, snack bar, self-guiding nature trail, picnic area, lifeguarded beach (summer only), restrooms, and a bathhouse.
+The Watch Hill area offers a visitor center, family campground, ranger-led interpretive programs (including free guided canoe trips), a 175-slip transient marina with water, electric, and pump-out station; a small convenience store, snack bar, self-guiding nature trail, restrooms, and lifeguarded beach (summer only).

 The Estate, which was authorized as an addition to Fire Island National Seashore in 1965, is located on the mainland of Long Island in Mastic Beach, New York.
 The Estate contains the ancestral house, grounds, and cemetery of the William Floyd family.
 William Floyd, a signer of the Declaration of Independence, was born in the house in 1734.
 The Estate grounds are open 1 hour before and 1 after the operating hours listed below.

-The Fire Island Wilderness Visitor Center includes a ranger contact station, second floor viewing area, and exhibit space.
+The Fire Island Wilderness Visitor Center includes a ranger contact station, 360-degree view of undeveloped barrier island, Eastern National sales outlet, and exhibit space.
 Rangers issue permits for backcountry camping, and for recreational driving and waterfowl hunting in season.

 Fire Island is a favorite summer stop for many but fewer people enjoy its beauty in the spring, fall, and winter.
 No matter when you plan to visit, you will want to plan ahead.

 When and where you go will determine whether you can take your own car or boat, or a passenger ferry to get there.
 Visit the links below for more information or check out our Frequently Asked Questions.